-Plan can be modified to fit the needs of part-time students by adding more semesters.

-Train can be modified to fit the needs of part time structus by duding more semesters.
+Add more semesters to modify this plan to fit part-time student needs.

 FIRST SEMESTER Credits

-MATH 124 College Algebra 3
+MATH 124 College Algebra 1 3

-ENG 100 or 101 or 113 3-5
+ENG 100 or 101 or 113 1 3-5

 PHIL 102 Reasoning and Critical Thinking 3

 COM 101 Oral Communication 3

 Complete AA/AB/AS Fine Arts p.
-46 3
+48 3

 TOTAL CREDITS 15-17

 SECOND SEMESTER Credits

-ENG 102 or 114 3
+ENG 102 or 114 1 3

-Complete AA/AS/AB Natural Science (with lab) p.
-46 3-4
+Complete AA/AS/AB Natural Science 2 (with lab) p.
+48 3-4

-Complete Social Science/International Languages (see courses previous p Complete Social Science/International Languages (see courses previous page) 4
+Complete Social Science/World Languages 3 (see courses previous page) 4

 ECON 102 Principles of Microeconomics 3

-Complete Humanities (see courses previous page) 3
+Complete Humanities 4 (see courses previous page) 3

-TOTAL CREDITS 16-17
+TOTAL CREDITS 16.17

 THIRD SEMESTER Credits

 Complete AA/AB/AS Natural Science (no lab) p.
-46 3
+48 3

 Complete AA/AB/AS Literature p.
-45 3
+47 3

-Complete Social Science/International Languages (see courses previous p age) 4
+Complete Social Science/World Languages 3 (see courses previous page) 4

 ECON 103 Principles of Macroeconomics 3

 ECON 261 Principles of Statistics 3

 TOTAL CREDITS 16

 FOURTH SEMESTER Credits

-Complete AA/AB/AS US/Nevada Constitutions p.
-46 4-6

-ECON 180 The Economics of Discrimination 3

-Complete AA/AB/AS US/Nevada Constitutions p.
-46 4-6
+Complete AA/AB/AS US/Nevada Constitutions 5 p.
+48 4-6

-ECON 180 The Economics of Discrimination 3
+ECON 180 The Economics of Discrimination 6 3

 ECON 262 Principles of Statistics II 3

 ECON 295 or MATH 132 3

 TOTAL CREDITS 13-15

-&lt;sup>1Must complete course with a C or higher.
+1Must complete course with a C or higher.

-&lt;sup>2Only BIOL 122 Desert Plants completes this requirement at 3 credits and is only offered in the spring semester.
+2Only BIOL 122 Desert Plants completes this requirement at 3 credits and is only offered in the spring semester.

-&lt;sup>3If completing Social Science then choose 9 credits from at least two different disciplines (completing courses in semesters 2, 3 & 4); if completing International Languages then choose 8 credits in two courses from the same language; this degree plan reflects completing the International Languages courses.
+3If completing Social Science then choose 9 credits from at least two different disciplines (completing courses in semesters 2, 3 & 4); if completing World Languages then choose 8 credits in two courses from the same language; this degree plan reflects completing the World Languages courses.

-&lt;sup>4Use the course list that follows "COM 101 and one course from the following"
+4Use the course list that follows "COM 101 and one course from the following"

-&lt;sup>5PSC 101 completes this requirement at 4 credits.
+5PSC 101 completes this requirement at 4 credits.
 If you choose the HIST option, complete HIST 101 or 111 in the 3rd semester, and take HIST 102 or 217 in the 4th semester.

-&lt;sup>6ECON 180 also counts for the Values and Diversity General Education requirement.
+$^{^6\}mathrm{ECON}$ 180 also counts for the Values and Diversity General Education requirement.